 Magnesium: Chronic diarrhea, Crohn's in your small intestine, or having much of your intestine removed, can make it hard to get enough magnesium.

-Calcium: If you can't eat dairy, or if your body doesn't take it well, you may not have enough.
+Calcium: If you can't eat dairy, or if your body doesn't absorb it well, you may not have enough.
 If you take corticosteroids for a long time, that can also cause bone loss.

 Can Probiotics Help?